gitlord1337/spring-boot-state-pattern-example/README.md

 states: `open`, `enrich_data`, `process_render_jobs`, `send_output`, and `finished`.

 ## Getting Started

 The entry point for understanding the application is `DocumentDispatchJobServiceTest#fullTest()`.

+Or make shure to execute docker compose up with the docker-compose.yml file and execute the StatePatternTestApplication to fire some Objects.

 ## Prerequisites